Skip to main content

 Lake County, MinnesotaLimited DataMesotrophic

 Three Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.

 No invasive species are currently listed at Three Lake — the lake remains off the Minnesota infested-waters roster.
 Walleye are documented at Three Lake, one of 10 fish species on record for the lake.
-No formal public access is documented at Three Lake — most use is by shoreline residents and their guests.
+The lake lacks a documented public access point, so visitor use is limited.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-01.
 Grade methodology: LakeGrade methodology.